LACMA is the largest art museum in the Western United States, located in Central Los Angeles.

 Another highlight is Band by Richard Serra.
 This 70-foot long steel sculpture has a magnificent curvature that undulates throughout the room.

-6. Three outdoor areas at LACMA are also open, and Urban Light is the most popular outdoor installation.
-This 2008 sculpture by Chris Burden is the most photographed art work at LACMA.
-Hollywood also loves to use this location for films.
-It's located at the museum's entrance and features over two hundred reclaimed Californian lamp posts from the 1920s and 1930s.
-Return at night to see the lamps beautifully illuminated.
+The Urban Light sculpture (2008) by Chris Burden is the most photographed art work at LACMA, and Hollywood also loves to use this location for films.
+It's at the museum's entrance and features over two hundred reclaimed Californian lamp posts from the 1920s and 1930s.
+Return at night to see the lamps beautifully illuminated!

 Know before you go